The goals of the Wellington County Branch of Ontario Ancestors are:

 On behalf of the Wellington County Branch, I invite you to dust off your camera, polish the lens, and let’s celebrate Canada’s 150 Birthday by taking and submitting photographs the future generation will appreciate.
 Photographs can be brought to one of our branch meetings, or mailed to: Wellington County Branch OGS, P.O.
 Box 1211, Guelph, ON N1H 6N6.
 Digital images can be brought to meetings as well, or emailed to [email protected].

 Wellington County Branch, Ontario Genealogical Society

-The Branch is run by a Council composed of volunteers who are members of the Ontario Genealogical Society and the Wellington County Branch.
+The Branch is run by a Council composed of volunteers who are members of Ontario Ancestors and the Wellington County Branch.
 The Council holds approximately ten meetings a year, currently the second Saturday morning of each month, to take care of branch business and plan upcoming meetings.